-The treatment for forearm pain is important because this area of your arm is important for the positioning of your wrist and hand to do the things you’d like to do.
-The forearm has 2 long bones, called the radius and ulna, which rotate in such a way to allow for the hand to move from a palm up to a palm down position which is important for typing, writing and holding objects in our hands.
-All of the muscles for the wrist and most of the muscles for our hand are found in the forearm.
-Finally, all 3 of the nerves that are found in our hand travel through muscles in our forearm on their pathway to the hand.
+Treating your forehand pain or injury is very important as this area positions your wrists and hands to perform daily tasks.
+The forearm has two long bones, called the radius and ulna, which rotate in such a way to allow the hand to move from a palm up to a palm down position.
+This is needed when typing, writing and holding objects in our hands.
+All of the muscles in the wrist and most of the muscles for our hand begin in the forearm.
+There are only three nerves that are found in our hand, all of which travel through muscles in our forearm on their pathway to the hand.

 The main causes of forearm pain revolve around the relationship of the nerves and muscles.
 The three nerves found in the forearm (radial nerve, ulnar nerve and median nerve) start in our neck and travel through specific pathways to the hand.
 At times they travel through tunnels that are a part of soft tissue close to the skin and sometimes the tunnels are actually through muscles themselves.
 When the muscles grow in size, which can occur after an injury of the elbow/forearm/wrist, they put pressure down on the nerve itself.

-The treatment for forearm pain begins with an evaluation by a skilled Armworks occupational or physical therapy that specializes in treatment of the elbow, wrist and hand to identify the injury that is the source of the pain.
+The treatment for forearm pain begins with an evaluation by a skilled Armworks Occupational or Physical Therapist that specializes in treatment of the elbow, wrist, and hand to identify the injury that is the source of the pain.

-You therapy will involve techniques designed to relax the muscles in your forearm, to get the nerves calmed down and happy again, and to educate you on ways to prevent this from returning.
-We may recommend a custom orthosis or splint for your wrist since all of the muscles for the wrist are found in the forearm.
-The final step of treatment is to then restore strength that may have been lost to get you back doing the things you want to at work, home and play.
+Your therapy will involve techniques designed to relax the muscles in your forearm, get the nerves calmed down, and to educate you on ways to prevent this from returning.
+We may recommend a custom orthosis or splint for your wrist since all of the wrist muscles are found in the forearm too.
+The final step of treatment is to restore lost strength so you can get back to doing the things you want to at work, home and play.

-The successful treatment of wrist injuries requires many key elements with the two most important being the skill of an occupational or physical therapist that specializes in seeing forearm injuries and a patient willing to participate in their therapy.
-All of the therapists at Armworks Hand Therapy specialize in the treatment of the elbow, wrist, and hand so we see these types of injuries all day, every day.
+The successful treatment of forearm/wrist injuries requires two important criteria: An occupational therapist or physical therapist that specializes in treating forearm injuries and a willingly participating patient.
+All providers at Armworks Hand Therapy specialize in the treatment of the elbow, wrist, and hand and are committed to your successful recovery.